-Drug-Free Awareness information available in the Appendix.
+Drug-Free Awareness information available in the Appendix (U.S. Department of Education Requirements).

 Most industries and employers for which graduates aspire to work, require a commitment to excel and the discipline to avoid unsafe practices.
 The use of illegal drugs or the abuse of prescription drugs or alcohol constitutes an unsafe practice and is incompatible with many employers.
 To provide and maintain a work and education environment that is safe for employees and students, Spartan College established a random drug screening program.
 The College reserves the right to immediately suspend or dismiss any student who uses or possesses drugs.